How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 16

-You can choose the desktop environment you want to use in your Kali Linux guest operating system.
-On this screen, XFCE is selected as the default desktop environment, but you can also choose GNOME or KDE according to your personal preference.
+You can choose the desktop environment you like to use on your Kali Linux guest operating system.
+In this screen, the default desktop environment is XFCE.
+However, you can also choose GNOME or KDE based on your personal preference.

 Choosing the Kali Linux Desktop Environment